Last Updated on June 28, 2023

 If you’ve been here before, you know I like to indulge in a cocktail or two (okay, maybe three or four on occasion, who am I kidding).
-But, if you’re new and just happened to land here today by pure luck, be sure to check out The Indie Wild Mule, the classic Wisconsin Brandy Old-Fashioned, and of course The Poor Liza if you’re throwing The Wildwood Speakeasy New Year’s Bash!
 Yes, I will definitely be sipping on a Poor Liza tomorrow night on New Year’s Eve, but that baby packs a punch, and it doesn’t include champagne…which is kinda what I’m craving right now, and this sucka has bubbly perfection for a special occasion (eh-hem like midnight).

 The Champagne Smash cocktail originates from this super swank restaurant, Bavette’s Bar and Beouf, in Chicago.
 I painstakingly sat by the bar, and watched intently, taking notes and obviously HAD to order more than one of this boozy bliss to finally perfect it myself.
 What can I say, I sacrifice myself for you guys?
 But after you partake, you’ll understand why and thank me for it.

 Anyhoo, the first night I sipped this refreshment of delicious fanciness, The Boy had surprised me with dinner reservations at Bavette’s…and let me tell you, this place is not easy to get into.
 So be patient.
 It’s worth it.
 (And be sure to try the wedge salad.
 The bacon is out of this world.)
 If you’re lucky enough to get in on a whim, be prepared for pure unadulterated awesomeness.
 It oozes vintage cozy elegance, right down to the antique tiffany style sofas.